-Succulents can change colors throughout the year due to factors such as water, daylight length, heat, fertilizer, and soil.
-Like other plants, they absorb water and carbon dioxide and use them to produce glucose and oxygen through photosynthesis.
-In this process, pigments such as chlorophyll (which show the color green), carotenoids (which show colors ranging from yellow to orange), and anthocyanins (which show colors ranging from red to purple) play a crucial role.
+Succulents can change colors throughout the year due to various factors, including water, daylight length, heat, fertilizer, and soil.
+Like other plants, they absorb water and carbon dioxide, and use these resources to produce glucose and oxygen through the process of photosynthesis.
+In this process, pigments such as chlorophyll (which exhibits the color green), carotenoids (which exhibit colors ranging from yellow to orange), and anthocyanins (which exhibit colors ranging from red to purple) play a crucial role.

-Like other plants, succulents grow longer stems in the shade, and the leaves are more spread out.
-That is simply because all plants want to get more exposure to the sunlight by making themselves broader and closer to the sun.
+Like other plants, succulents tend to grow longer stems in the shade, and their leaves are more spread out.
+That is simply because all plants want to receive more sunlight by making themselves broader and closer to the sun.

 Control Water